Category: Texas

 The rocks of Big Bend are…complex.
 If a rock can be complex.
 Two seas, one right after the other, flowed in the Big Bend region hundreds of millions of years ago.
 They left thick deposits of limestone and shale in their wake.
 The Chisos Mountains rose about the same time as the Rockies and at the same time a wide strip of land sank along a fault line and in the center of it all was volcanic activity.
 Complex.

-One of the best hikes in the park is the Grapevine Hills hike that takes you to the balanced rock you see above.
+One of the best hikes in the park is the Grapevine Hills hike that takes you to the balanced rock you see in the top photo above.
 It’s not a long hike, but the last quarter mile has some truly Harding Icefield Hike worthy parts.
 Funny, those parts are turning into our favorite parts.

 If you want to see a mountain lion or a black bear, you’ll need to head to the Chisos Mountain section of the park.
 We went into the visitor center there and they have a board with all of the wildlife sightings.
 There were more than I thought there would be.
 We didn’t get to see any, but we didn’t get to spend much time in this section of the park.
 Two weeks isn’t long enough to really see this park.